About Cody Merrell, LCSW

 How I Work

-Many adults who reach out appear to be doing well on the outside.
-They are responsible, capable, and thoughtful.
-They have built meaningful lives.
-At the same time, they may be carrying experiences from the past or a quiet tension that never fully settles.
-Sometimes that shows up as anxiety, self-doubt, or the sense that you are still untangling who you are from who you were expected to be.
+Sometimes that shows up as anxiety, self-doubt, or the feeling that you are still untangling who you are from who you were expected to be.

 In our work together, we slow down enough to understand those patterns in context.
 I reflect what I notice, ask thoughtful questions, and help clarify what may feel difficult to name.
 When something important surfaces, we stay with it rather than rushing past it.